qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 Finally, simulate the |CRHamitonian| characterization experiment.

 First, we further configure the backend to run this experiment.
-This requires:

-- Adding the custom gate used in the experiment as a valid instruction in the :class:`~qiskit.transpiler.Target`.
-This ensures that the validation checks on the submitted jobs recognize the gate as a valid instruction.
-- Defining the control channel map, which is a dictionary mapping control-target qubit index pairs (given as a tuple) to the control channel index used to drive the corresponding cross-resonance interaction.
+This requires defining the control channel map, which is a dictionary mapping control-target qubit index pairs (given as a tuple) to the control channel index used to drive the corresponding cross-resonance interaction.
 This is required by the experiment to determine which channel to drive for each control-target pair.

 .. jupyter-execute::

-    # add the gate to the target
-    from qiskit_experiments.library import CrossResonanceHamiltonian
-    backend.target.add_instruction(
-        instruction=CrossResonanceHamiltonian.CRPulseGate(width=Parameter("width")),
-        properties={(0, 1): None, (1, 0): None}
-    )

     # set the control channel map
     backend.set_options(control_channel_map={(0, 1): 0, (1, 0): 1})